Yuriel Celi

-Yuriel Darío Celi Guerrero (born 20 February 2002) is a Peruvian footballer who plays as a central midfielder for Peruvian Primera División club Deportivo Garcilaso on loan from Universitario de Deportes.
+Yuriel Darío Celi Guerrero (born 20 February 2002) is a Peruvian footballer who plays as a central midfielder for Peruvian Primera División club Sport Boys on loan from Universitario de Deportes.

 Career

 Celi played in the youth system of Academia Cantolao from the age of 8, progressing through its ranks until signing his first professional contract with the club in December 2018, thanks to his good performances.